aqxiy/linkptr/README.md

 It's like a mix between hypnosis, medidation, brain-training, and learning.
 To me, there are 2 solid approaches.
 Both require use of paramrem.com with fy.html appended to final URL.

 One of these utilizes a computer with an AMD GPU & Adrenalin software with FPS Cap 153.
 Also, Sublime Text.
-The other may be a bit less efficacious and entail use of high hz smartphone.
+The other may be a bit less efficacious and entails use of high hz smartphone.

 ### Remainder of document may be redundant as maybe better approach has been discovered/defined